apache/incubator-brooklyn/docs/use/guide/defining-applications/yaml-reference.md

   An `EntityInitiailzer` can perform arbitrary customization to an entity whilst it is being constructed, such as adding dynamic sensors and effectors.
 These classes must expose a public constructor taking a single `Map` where the `brooklyn.config` is passed in.
+  Some common initializers are:

+  * `brooklyn.entity.software.ssh.SshCommandEffector`: takes a `name` and `command`, and optionally a map of named `parameters` to their `description` and `defaultValue`, to define an effector with the given name implemented by the given SSH command (on an entity which as an ssh-able machine)

+  * `brooklyn.entity.software.ssh.SshCommandSensor`: takes a `name` and `command`, and optionally a `period`, to create a sensor feed which populates the sensor with the given name by running the given command (on an entity which as an ssh-able machine)

-Entities may accept additional key-value pairs, usually documented on the entity.
+Entities, policies, and initializers may accept additional key-value pairs, usually documented in their documentation (e.g. javadoc), or in the case of Java often as static fields in the underlying Java class.
-These typically consist of the config keys or flags (indicated by `@SetFromFlag`) declared on the entity class itself.
-Declared flags and config keys may be passed in at the root of the `ServiceSpecification` or in `brooklyn.config`.
+Often there are config keys or flags (indicated by `@SetFromFlag`) declared on the class; these declared flags and config keys may be passed in at the root of the `ServiceSpecification` or in `brooklyn.config`.
 (Undeclared config is only accepted in the `brooklyn.config` map.)